-The holder of a licence which is revoked, or an applicant for the grant, amendment, renewal or transfer of a licence may appeal to the Authority in writing against a decision or any specific part of a decision taken by the Authority within 21 days of the date of notice of that decision.
+The holder of a licence which is revoked or an applicant for a grant, amendment, renewal or transfer of a licence may appeal to the Authority in writing against a decision, or any specific part of a decision, taken by the Authority within 21 days of the date of notice of that decision.

-Prior to appealing any decision, it is recommended that all Operators read the Authority’s Guidelines.
+Prior to appealing any decision, it is recommended that all Operators consult the Authority’s Guidelines.

 The Chief Executive Officer of the Authority will appoint an officer of the Authority, of a rank that is the same or higher than the deciding officer who made the decision that is being appealed, to be an independent appeals officer to consider and decide on the appeal.
 The appeals officer will review the decision in its entirety.

-The appeals officer may seek information from the appellant or a third party.
+The appeals officer may seek information from the petitioner or a third party.

-The decision of the appeals officer and the reasons for making that decision shall be notified in writing to the appellant within 42 days / 6 weeks of receipt of all relevant documentation.
+The decision of the appeals officer, and the reasons for making that decision, shall be notified in writing to the petitioner within 42 days / 6 weeks of receipt of all relevant documentation.